aws-solutions-library-samples/guidance-for-migrating-tabular-data-from-amazon-s3-to-s3-tables/README.md

 ## Prerequisites

+Before starting table migration, we strongly recommend to stop active write operations on the target table.
+This prevents data inconsistencies and loss of new updates during migration.
+Pause any applications, processes, or scheduled jobs that modify the table.
+Only proceed with migration after confirming all write operations have ceased to ensure data integrity.

 Before getting started with the migration process, ensure the following is in place:

 1. **AWS Account**: An active [AWS account](https://aws.amazon.com/account/) to deploy the necessary resources and services.